h01ger/piuparts/README.txt

 ----

-Slave informs master it cannot test the desired version of a package (perhaps it went away from the mirror?).
+Slave informs master it cannot test the desired version of a package and the package should be rescheduled by the master.

 ----
 Command: pass <packagename> <packageversion>